OAS Clawback Calculator

 💡Strategies to Reduce Clawback

-TFSA withdrawals: don't count as income.
-Prefer TFSA over RRIF for spending above the threshold.
+TFSA withdrawals: don't count as income - prefer TFSA over RRIF for spending when near the threshold.

-RRSP meltdown: draw down RRSP between ages 60–71 - before OAS begins - to lower future mandatory RRIF minimums.
+RRSP meltdown: draw down RRSP between ages 60–71 before OAS begins to reduce future RRIF minimums.

-Pension income splitting: split eligible pension income with a lower-income spouse to reduce each person's net income.
+Pension income splitting: split eligible pension income with a lower-income spouse to halve each person's net income.

-Defer OAS: if income will drop after 70, wait.
-You get 36% more OAS - often with less clawback once the RRIF balance shrinks.
+Defer OAS to 70: you get 36% more OAS - often with less clawback once the RRIF balance has shrunk.

 🔍How the Recovery Tax Works